 Sources: "Seventy-Five Years of KY Farm Bureau (1919-1994)"; C.C.F.B.
 Constitution and By-Laws (dated 1925); C.C.F.B. minutes (various years).

-KFB Candid Conversations presents a discussion about the topical issues facing the agricultural industry.
+KFB Candid Conversations presents a discussion about issues facing the dairy industry.